dysemjay/dys-server-guide/guide.md

 Miscellaneous Optimizations
 ----------------------------------

 The purpose of this section is to describe a number of optimizations to improve the performance of SRCDS in various areas.
 Please use these optimizations with care, and consider your own situation when implementing them.
-It is possible for some optimzations to be detrimental, or otherwise have little effect on performance in specific circumstances.
-Note that I might not go in to great details regarding the implementation of these optmizations, as an entire guide could be written on them alone.
+It is possible for some optimizations to be detrimental, or otherwise have little effect on performance in specific circumstances.
+Note that I might not go in to great details regarding the implementation of these optimizations, as an entire guide could be written on them alone.

 * Dystopia dedicated server will start with a tickrate of 66, by default.
 While it is technically possible to change this, doing so is inadvisable.
 The in game physics were not made to properly support other tickrates, and in my experience, setting a higher tickrate essentially results in the gameplay being sped up from the player perspective.

 * The ConVar "host_timer_spin_ms" can possibly improve the performance of SRCDS if the timing mechanism implemented in the operating system is imprecise.
 It is set to time in milliseconds, with a default value of zero.
 Internally, there is a delay between each server tick, or update (this delay is affected by the tickrate).

   During the delay, normally a system call is made for the process to "sleep"; this allows for it to relinquish CPU time that can be used by another process, however, the operating system must eventually "wake" the process so that it will run again.
-If the operating system does not wake the process on time, server performance can be negatively impacted. host_timer_spin_ms addresses this issue by causing the process to wake a specified number of milliseconds before it normally would, thus comphensating for the lack of precision.
+If the operating system does not wake the process on time, server performance can be negatively impacted. host_timer_spin_ms addresses this issue by causing the process to wake a specified number of milliseconds before it normally would, thus compensating for the lack of precision.
 The downside of it, is that the CPU usage of the server will increase.
 In my experience, the Linux kernel timing mechanism is pretty precise, and this is not necessary, especially with improvements in hardware clock sources.

 * Server performance may benefit by the process being run at a lower nice value, which will increase the priority of it.
 Running the server with realtime priority is inadvisable, as this would cause it to compete with system processes for resources.